 The choice of palette colour can be a deciding factor in your success.

-Please note: Even though there is white on my palette this is just to illustrate the differences in using a tonal palette.
+Please note: Even though there is white on my palette, this is to illustrate the differences in using a tonal palette.
 I don’t use white at all in the first section of the painting.

-Pro tip: When painting in the studio I have a larger sheet of glass that I can adjust the tones underneath depending in the subject matter.
-The tones could be a sheet of grey paper, a piece of black card or a section of canvas painted to a mid tone.
+Pro tip: When painting in the studio, I have a larger sheet of glass that I can adjust the tones underneath depending on the subject matter.
+The tones could be a sheet of grey paper, a piece of black card or a section of canvas painted to a mid-tone.

 The key points to notice are:

 - a wide tonal range from the bright white of the t-shirt to the dark black of the hair.

 - a single light source so you get a strong cast shadow this can help to create the illusion of depth and interest in your painting.

 - a dark background so the lights on the face will stand out

 Drawing out portraits